laravel-workflow/laravel-workflow.github.io/docs/installation.md

 > ✨ SQS Support: `timer()` and `awaitWithTimeout()` work with any duration, even when using the SQS queue driver.
 Workflow automatically handles SQS's delay limitation transparently.

-## Installing Workflow
+## Installing the Workflow package

-Workflow is installable via Composer.
+The Workflow package is installable via Composer.
 To install it, run the following command in your Laravel project:

 ```bash
 composer require laravel-workflow/laravel-workflow
 ```

-After installing Workflow, you must also publish the migrations.
+After installing the Workflow package, you must also publish the migrations.
 To publish the migrations, run the following command:

 ```bash
 php artisan vendor:publish --provider="Workflow\Providers\WorkflowServiceProvider" --tag="migrations"